patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/popover/popover.md

 ## Variations

+### Default popovers
-**Default popovers** are plain-text and do not include icons.
+These popovers are plain-text and do not include icons.
 They are used to convey additional, non-imperative information to the user.

+### Alert popovers
-**Alert popovers** are similar to default popovers, the key difference being the inclusion of status-like headers for the following alert types: default, info, success, warning, and danger.
+These popover are similar to default popovers, the key difference being the inclusion of status-like headers for the following alert types: default, info, success, warning, and danger.

 <img src="./img/alert_popover_examples.png" alt="alert popover examples with placeholder text for the title and informational text" width="300"/>